SuryPeesapati/SuryPeesapati/README.md

 👋 Hi, I’m Surya Peesapati, a Business Analytics graduate from IIM Trichy with a passion for technology and AI/ML.
+I'm having 10+ years of experience in FinTech industry.

 ## About Me
 I’m interested in exploring how data and technology can drive business decisions.
 Currently, I’m diving deep into AI/ML, focusing on Generative AI.